-Train your pup to use a specific section of the yard to do their business each time.
+Train your pup to use a specific yard section to do their business each time.
 It’ll make scooping much faster and more manageable in the long run.

 Use a Pet Waste Removal Service

 Dogs bring such joy to our lives, but there’s one thing that can’t be avoided, pet waste removal.
-If you want to protect your lawn, your dogs, your children, and yourself from the mess and disease that can go with it, it must be done!
+It must be done if you want to protect your lawn, your dogs, your children, and yourself from the mess and disease that can go with it!